jeffb999/healthy_watershed_random_forest/README.md

 Models -

-Random forest models have been created for ASCI, CSCI, CRAM (overall index score), and RipRAM along with initial validation figures.
+Random forest models have been created for ASCI, CSCI, CRAM (physical and biotic structure indices), and RipRAM along with initial validation figures.

-Next steps: Creation of additional random forest models for 4 CRAM sub-metrics, and additional validation required for all existing models.

 Files -